achetronic/keycloak-on-kubernetes/README.md

 ```

 You may be interested in a detailed insight about the system and how interacts with other system.
 Of course, if you
-are that crazy, you can launch the full documentation (which is exposed in the meta-documentation) following
+are that crazy, you can launch the full documentation following [these steps](./README.md#full-documentation)
-[these steps](./README.md#full-documentation) and see the full diagrams inside the section `Security Model`
+and see the full diagrams inside the section `Security Model`

 ## Motivation